 Commercial development was most notable along Highway 111, which developed a (still piecemeal) wall of commercial frontage by the end of the 1960s.
 Many of these buildings were small, basically designed, and hosted an ever-changing selection of retail and service businesses.
 In most cases, they were buildings built by one person that contained four or five commercial units.
 Like in the first phase of commercial development, the model of the commercial plaza and/or shopping center proved particularly lucrative for its flexibility.
-Numerous developments of this kind fronted Highway 111, complimenting existing plazas such as the Palm Desert Patio Shops or The Center.
+Numerous developments of this kind fronted Highway 111, complimenting existing plazas such as the Palm Desert Patio Shops.
 Although many of these new plazas strayed from the typical U-shaped floor plan of the first generation, they were almost always Mid-Century Modern in design, featuring covered walkways, dramatic awnings, and other elements designed to mitigate the desert sun.

-One of the most prominent of these was the twenty-unit Palm Desert Shopping Center (frequently referred to as the Center and easy to confuse with The Center) designed in a Mid-Century Modern style by architect Stanley Ring.
-Opened in 1957, the Center fronted Highway 111 and was developed by the couple responsible for the adjacent Palm Desert Patio Shops, one of the community's earliest commercial centers.
-Shortly thereafter, in the empty lot between the Center and the Patio Shops, the actor William Boyd developed a nameless commercial building (1960) designed by the architect Charles W. Doty.
-The three-unit structure was designed in a distinct Mid-Century Modern style with rectangular awnings that dramatically expressed themselves on the façade, nicely complimenting the angular Center directly next door.
-One block over, also on Highway 111, the architect John Outcault designed the Pelgram Building (1958).
-This was followed shortly thereafter by the adjacent Press Building (1964) designed by Ira Johnson, a disciple of the famed architect William Cody.
+One of the most prominent of these was the twenty-unit Palm Desert Shopping Center, frequently referred to as the Center and easy to confuse with Cliff Henderson's The Center at the corner of Highway 111 and San Pablo Ave.
+The new shopping center was designed in a Mid-Century Modern style by architect Stanley Ring.
+Opened in 1957, the Center fronted Highway 111 and was developed by the couple responsible for the adjacent Palm Desert Patio Shops, one of the community's earliest commercial centers.207 Shortly thereafter, in the empty lot between the Center and the Patio Shops, the actor William Boyd developed a nameless commercial building (1960) designed by the architect Charles W. Doty.
+The three-unit structure was designed in a distinct Mid-Century Modern style with rectangular awnings that dramatically expressed themselves on the façade, nicely complimenting the angular Center directly next door.208 One block over, also on Highway 111, the architect John Outcault designed the Pelgram Building (1958).
+This was followed shortly thereafter by the adjacent Press Building (1964) designed by Ira Johnson, a disciple of the famed architect William Cody.209